 Tip: If you select multiple rows or columns before invoking this command, the corresponding number of rows/columns will be inserted.
 For example, if you have selected 3 rows, 3 additional rows will be inserted instead of only one.

-Joining and splitting table cells
+Splitting and joining table cells